Luis-Licea/luisliceatorres.com/content/posts/2021-07-03-how-to-sharpen-blurry-asteroid-images/index.md

 ---

-Raw asteroid images have visual artifacts that make them hard to analyze with the naked eye, so image processing is necessary to nightlight the features on the asteroid surfaces.
+Raw asteroid images have visual artifacts that make them hard to analyze with the naked eye, so image processing is necessary to highlight the features on the asteroid surfaces.

-It is hard to see the features on asteroid images without

 <link rel="stylesheet" href="./css/class-centered-image.css">
 <div style="display: flex; border-radius: 15px; align-items: center; font-size: 3em;">